wuyang1002431655/tango_with_django_19/manuscript/chapter3.md

 Within each application, you will create a number of URL mappings.
 The initial mapping is quite simple, but as we progress through the tutorial we will create more sophisticated, parameterised URL mappings.

 It's also important to have a good understanding of how URLs are handled in Django.
-So, if you are still a bit confused or would like to know more, check out the [official Django documentation on URLs](https://docs.djangoproject.com/en/1.9/topics/http/urls/) for further details and further examples.
+It may seem a bit confusing right now, but as we progress through the book, we will be creating more and more URL mappings, so you'll soon be a pro.
+To find out more about them, check out the [official Django documentation on URLs](https://docs.djangoproject.com/en/1.9/topics/http/urls/) for further details and further examples.

 I> ###Note on Regular Expressions
 I>